gtamilse/ansible-lab/lg-2.md

 ## 1.2 Lab excercises

 ### 1.2.1 Lab environment
-- Make sure that you are on the right pod
-- Execute the below from your Ansible Controller $ prompt
-	- `$ ifconfig eth0`
-	- `$ ping IP-of-your-IOS-router`
-	- `$ ping IP-of-your-XR-router`
-- Make sure:
-	- Eth0 IP address matches with **your assigned controller IP**
-	- Ping to both IOS and XR routers succeed

 #### Example output
 - This is no more than an example output.